leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

  initrd (hd1,gpt2)/boot/initrd-4.4.0-21-generic
  boot
 ```
--9- At this time, if you have writed correctly the code above, the system must boot.
+-9- At this time, if you have written correctly the code above, the system must boot.

 ## Installing the 32-bit Grub